Ruivalim/project-manager/README.md

 ## Installation

-After cloning the repo use `nem install -g .` to install the project manager.
+After cloning the repo use `npm install -g .` to install the project manager.
 ## Usage

 ```bash